apify/crawlee/docs/guides/getting_started.md

 Wait, where did the `$` come from?
 Remember what we learned about the `handlePageFunction` earlier.
 It expects a plain `Object` as an argument that will always have a `request` property, but it will also have other properties, depending on the chosen crawler class.
-Well, `$` is a property provided by the `CheerioCrawler` class which we'll set up right now.
+Well, `$` is a property provided by the `CheerioCrawler` class, which we'll set up right now.

 ```js
 const Apify = require('apify');